Blake Green: Playing career

 Green made his professional rugby league début during the 2007 NRL season with the Parramatta Eels.

 He was then signed up by the Cronulla-Sutherland Sharks on a two-year deal.

 He moved to the Canterbury-Bankstown Bulldogs in 2010, enjoying his most consistent season to that point, playing 18 games in the halves.

-In October 2010 it was announced that Green had inked a two-year deal with the East Riding of Yorkshire club the Hull Kingston Rovers, starting from the 2011 Super League season.
+In October 2010 it was announced that Green had signed a two-year deal with the East Riding of Yorkshire club Hull Kingston Rovers, starting from the 2011 Super League season.
 Green linked up with former teammate Michael Dobson to form a new partnership at half-back for the Robins.

 He played in the 2013 Challenge Cup Final victory over Hull F.C. at Wembley Stadium.

 Green won the Harry Sunderland Trophy in the 2013 Super League Grand Final against the Warrington Wolves on 5 October 2013 as he helped the Wigan Warriors come from 16–2 down to win 30–16 as he scored the try which moved the Wigan Warriors 24–16 ahead in a crucial stage of the game, and put on a fantastic display at stand off despite taking a cheap-shot on the ground from Warrington Wolves' Ben Westwood which left Green on the ground out cold for a few minutes with a black eye and fractured eye socket at Old Trafford.

 On 10 June 2014, Green announced he would leave the Wigan Warriors at the end of the season.

 He played in the 2014 Super League Grand Final defeat by St. Helens at Old Trafford.